Permanent Roommates: Permanent Roommates: He Said, She Said

+A second season was released on Audible (moved from Audible Suno) in October 2021, followed by a third season in February 2022.

+Tankesh Diaries

+In March 2023, a 3-episode mini-series titled Tankesh Diaries was released on TVF's YouTube channel, with Sumeet Vyas and Nidhi Singh reprising their roles as Mikesh and Tanya from the original series.

 Remake

 In 2019, The Viral Fever (TVF) announced their foray into Telugu market, with the remake of this series in the language.
 It further announced that they will produce the remake along with Aha by naming the web series as CommitMental.
 Popular YouTuber Udhbav Raghunanda and film actress Punarnavi Bhupalam were taken as lead actors and the series is directed by Sadineni Pavan.
 It was released on 13 November 2020.